OmniLayer/spec/AssetIssuanceStandard.md

 * Make it easy for issuers to offer the same asset over multiple protocols.

-* Increase the liquidity of such assets by maintaining the legal and financial equivalence of the same asset between different protocols.
+* Increase the liquidity of such assets by maintaining their legal and financial equivalence between different protocols.

 ### Overview